 (Further Reading Of Interest: “Memory Reconsolidation Treatment For PTSD”)

-If you believe yourself to be perfect, infallible, and invincible, then you’re in for a rude surprise.
+If you believe yourself to be perfect, infallible, and invincible, you’re in for a rude surprise.

 It’s one thing to admit to yourself that you made a mistake.
 It’s another thing entirely to accept you are, despite your best efforts, going to mess up.

 You have to make peace with the idea that many people–yourself included–are just making life up as they go along.
-If you get discouraged at yourself for not always having the perfect plan, answer, or course in life, then you’re in for a lot of disappointment.
+If you get discouraged at yourself for not always having the perfect plan, answer, or life course, you’re in for a lot of disappointment.

 Everything that happens to you is an opportunity to learn and be better.

-If you view what you’ve experienced through this lens, then it becomes very difficult to feel guilty.
+Viewing what you’ve experienced through this lens makes it very difficult to feel guilty.
 The physical world has already dealt with you, but it’s up to you to decide how your mind and emotions will react.

-Will you learn from the experience or will you see it as a reason to put yourself down?
-Will you get better or will you become bitter?
+Will you learn from the experience or see it as a reason to put yourself down?
+Will you get better, or will you become bitter?

-You have to consciously choose how to interpret your life and choose a lens that gives you the ability to forgive the mistakes you’ve made if you’re in a better place and trying to improve.
+You have to consciously choose how to interpret your life and choose a lens that allows you to forgive your mistakes if you’re in a better place and trying to improve.

-It’s always easier to forgive other people–especially when it’s a loved one.
+It’s always easier to forgive others, especially a loved one.
 Generally speaking, the more we like and care about someone, the more quickly and easily we forgive them.
 This is why it’s important that you also cultivate this type of relationship with yourself.

-When you hold yourself in high regard, you’re less tolerant of things that take a toll on your mental health.
+When you hold yourself in high regard, you’re less tolerant of things that affect your mental health.

-When dealing with other people, you always have the option to just separate yourself if you’re unable to forgive.
-When it comes to dealing with ourselves, we don’t get the option to separate from our being.
+When dealing with other people, you always have the option to separate yourself if you cannot forgive.
+When dealing with ourselves, we don’t get the option to separate from our being.
 We’re forced to proceed with self-compassion or we suffer.